AtomicStryker/atomicstrykers-minecraft-mods/README.md

 THIS ASSUMES YOUR MOD COMPILES AGAINST FORGEGRADLE - if there are compile errors in the eclipse project, it will fail.

+There is also a "curse" build target my successor can probably safely ignore.

 NOTE: Some projects attempt to include the Update Checker into their packages, which means it should be built first.
 NOTE #2: Pet Bat relies on Dynamic Lights to have been compiled first.